apache/predictionio/docs/manual/recommendation/dase.md

 ---
 layout: docs
-title: DASE
+title: DASE Components Explained (Recommendation)
 ---

 # DASE Components Explained (Recommendation)

 PredictionIO's DASE architecture brings the separation-of-concerns design principle to predictive engine development.
 DASE stands for the following components of an engine:

 * **D**ata - includes Data Source and Data Preparator
 * **A**lgorithm(s)
 * **S**erving
 * **E**valuator

 Let's look at the code and see how you can customize the Recommendation engine you built from the Recommendation Engine Template.

 > Note: Evaluator will not be covered in this tutorial.

 ## The Engine Design

-As you can see from the Quick Start, *MyRecommendation* takes a JSON prediction query, e.g. { "user": 1, "num": 4 }, and return a JSON predicted result.
+As you can see from the Quick Start, *MyRecommendation* takes a JSON prediction query, e.g. `{ "user": 1, "num": 4 }`, and return a JSON predicted result.

-In MyRecommendation/src/main/scala/***Engine.scala***

-`Query` case class defines the format of **query**, such as { "user": 1, "num": 4 }:
+In MyRecommendation/src/main/scala/***Engine.scala***, the `Query` case class defines the format of **query**, such as `{ "user": 1, "num": 4 }`:

 ```scala
 case class Query(